ReactJS Interview Questions

 Topic Conventional Routing React Routing

-PAGES INVOLVED Each view corresponds to a new file The only single HTML page is involved
+PAGES INVOLVED Each view corresponds to a new file Only a single HTML page is involved

-FEEL User actually navigates across different pages for each view User is duped thinking he is navigating across different pages
+FEEL The user actually navigates across different pages for each view The user is duped into thinking he is navigating across different pages

-Both React JS and AngularJS are very potent with a diverse approach from front-end web application.
-It supports all kind of enterprise applications from small, medium to large ones.
-React JS –is SEO friendly, easily understandable and simple application whereas AngularJs training in Bangalore is easy to develop an application and supports different testing forms.
+Ans: Both React JS and AngularJS are very potent with a diverse approach from front-end web applications.
+It supports all kinds of enterprise applications from small, and medium to large ones.
+React JS –is SEO friendly, easily understandable and simple application whereas AngularJs training is easy to develop an application and supports different testing forms.

-In spite of all front-end frameworks, React JS is gaining massive popularity with SEO friendly applications and easily understandable methodologies.
+Ans: In spite of all front-end frameworks, React JS is gaining massive popularity with SEO-friendly applications and easily understandable methodologies.
 It was the perfect fit for our needs.
 The primary reasons for its popularity are as follows:

 • Fast Learning Curve